Skip to menu Skip to content Skip to footer

 Background

-Honours projects are currently available with myself and others in the SBMS Biomedical Education Research Group, looking at:
+Honours projects are available within the SBMS Biomedical Education Research Group, including projects examining:

-• Effective emotion regulation strategies in first year undergraduate students.
+• emotion regulation strategies used by first-year university students.

 Availability